lairbrad08/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
-This is the online portfolio for Brad Lair.
-Please browse the various projects and reports on here that was created to demonstrate hands on keyboard knowledge!

-The first pieces of the portfolio can be found in the reports branch.
+Thank you for browsing to the reports branch!
+There exist many different types of reports here, all designed to demonstrate knowledge in various areas of cybersecurity!